priemum/node-moviefy-1/README.md

 **- cd into the cloned folder and run npm install or whatever else works for you.**

-**- Then simply run npm start runDev and the application will start or whatever else works for you, and add the runDev.**
+**- Then simply run npm run nodeMoviefy and the application will start or whatever else works for you, and add the runDev.**

 # Main technologies: